joezcool02/conspiracy/source/_posts/shialabeoufmkultra.md

 {% asset_img actualcannibal.jpg Shia quickly embraced this viral video %}

 These 'breakdowns' and publicity stunts have pushed his career past what could possibly have been attained as Louis Stevens.
 This is known as the "Miley Cyrus Factor".
-Stevens is not the first to try this and certainly wont be that last...
+Stevens is not the first to try this and certainly wont be that last... but can we really blame him?

 {% blockquote Shia LaBeouf%}